 This fabulous playground is just behind the South Turramurra shops, so you can head to the bakery to grab a coffee or a bite to eat.
 There’s a great hill of sandstone steps for the kids to climb and explore.

 There’s a double slide so they can have races with their sibling or friend (or parent!).
 There is lots of natural shade, and a bike path around the perimeter for children to practice on their bikes, scooters and trikes!

 You can check out our playground review here.

 Eastern Rd, Turramurra

 This great, fenced in playground is the perfect place to pack up a picnic and head for a play.
+It’s one of our favourite North Shore parks and playgrounds near a cafe.
 There is a bike track that runs around it that is perfect for kids learning to ride.
 Kids can enjoy the slide, climbing frames, swings and more.
 Even better, Kiplings Garage Bar is right across the road and you can grab a coffee there.

 Coonanbarra Road, Wahroonga

 Cafe Patina is right across the road from the playground at Wahroonga Park, which was redone in 2015 and is quite possibly one of the best playgrounds on the Upper North Shore.
 There’s lots for toddlers (swings, train, experiential musical games, tiny slide) and some more exciting equipment for older children, like a round-a-bout and flying fox.

 Wahroonga Park is right next to the train station, and has three free hours parking around the perimeter too.
 Read our playground review.